Unfamiliar with Philippine law

 Names, dates, facts.
 No prompting required.
 Usually under a minute.

-Use AI Polish when needed, compare Original vs. AI Polished, then copy, print, or export to Word.
+Use AI Polish when needed, compare Original vs. Polished, then copy, print, or export to Word.

 For lost government IDs, titles, and records — with proper jurat for Philippine notarial practice.